This Call Has Now Closed. This Page Is Available For Information Only.

 Facilities not in this list are not offering EU supported observing in this semester, even though they may have done so in the past and may do in the future.
 Some facilities have policies which allow international users to apply via their regular national proposal process or to specific international time which is not part of the ORP pool.
 Proposals made to and approved via non-ORP mechanisms will not qualify for travel grant support.
 Note that the results of the ORP TAC review will be communicated to the national TACs to avoid undesirable duplication.

 The proposal software, a variant of the NORTHSTAR system already in use at several observatories, is available at the following url: http://proposal.astro-opticon.org.
 You are required to register for account (only minimal information is required) and you can then create, share and complete your proposal on-line.
 Note that each Northstar system is unique, you cannot use a Northstar account created for another TAC process (e.g. an ex RADIONET account).
 Download the latex .cls file and the sample 'case for support' tex file.
 (NB.
 Updated version for 2019A onwards) These will provide a template which you should use and contains a summary of what information is suggested for the scientific case.
 Use this rather than creating your own latex file from scratch.

 Proposals using the wrong template, or which have been modified to use smaller fonts or narrow margins, will be disqualified at the TAC meeting.

 Large target lists can be uploaded as a suitably formatted file.
 In the case of large projects, or those with a large list of possible targets from which only a subset will be observed, upload only a sample of representative targets.

-For general questions about the call, registering with NORTHSTAR and policies, rules and procedures look in our FAQ page and if this does not help you then contact the Project Scientist (details below).
+For general questions about the call, registering with NORTHSTAR and policies, rules and procedures look in our FAQ page and if this does not help you then contact the Optical Trans-National Access coordinator (details below).

 For specific practical information about telescopes/instruments, please contact the local observatory team directly.